sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 - name is name of the event
 - source is the object that is generating this event
 - action is either NOTIFY, RAISE_ALARM, CLEAR_ALARM, ACK_ALARM or UNACK_ALARM
+- MSG can be json string.
+If json string, it is rendered as is in the syslog.

 Usage:
 For one-shot events: